Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination: Quantification of Flexibility Costs for Individual DERs

+When DERs provide flexibilities to the power system, their power may be adjusted within the offered flexibility region.
+Power adjustments can lead to equipment degradation or inconvenience for users, which constitute the primary source of the DERs' flexibility costs.
+Flexibility costs are considered in the pre-operational decision-making stage, which reflects the expected adjustment costs in the subsequent real-time operation stage, so they should be quantified based on the adjustment capability defined by the flexibility region.

-Flexibility refers to the capability of a device to adjust its operation.
-From the power system's perspective, the flexibility cost of a device should be computed by the adjustment range it provides, similar to the capacity costs for generators providing ancillary services.\footnote{In ancillary services, mileage costs may also be counted, but in a post-operational fashion.
+Conceptually, flexibility costs are similar to the capacity costs for generators providing ancillary services.\footnote{In ancillary services, mileage costs may also be counted, but in a post-operational fashion.
 Here, the primary purpose of formulating the flexibility cost is to support pre-operational decision-making.
 In this context, mileage costs are typically estimated by multiplying capacity costs by a proportion based on historical regulation data \cite{mousavi2021dso}.
-Therefore, we focus on capacity costs.} The proposed flexibility cost formulation is based on adjustment ranges in both power and accumulated energy, which aligns with the classic power-energy flexibility model of individual DERs \cite{xu2016hierarchical}.
-Besides, this proposed flexibility cost formulation can quantify the potential inconvenience caused to DER users upon flexibility activation.
+Therefore, we focus on capacity costs.} However, since many DERs' flexibility region exhibits time-coupled characteristics, their flexibility costs can not be adequately captured based on the power adjustment range of each time slot, which is, though, suitable for conventional generators.
+Hence, we propose to quantify the individual DERs' flexibility costs based on adjustment ranges in both power and accumulated energy, which aligns with the classic power-energy flexibility model (with time-coupling) of individual DERs \cite{xu2016hierarchical}.

-We discretize the time horizon into $T$ slots, each of a length $\Delta_T$, indexed by $t$, and denote the whole time horizon as $[T]\triangleq\{1,2,..., T\}$.
+First, the operational time horizon is discretized into $T$ slots, denoted as $[T]\triangleq\{1,2,..., T\}$.
+Each time slot has a length of $\Delta_T$ and is indexed by $t$.
 The flexibility cost of one DER is: